dreamportdev/Osdev-Notes/06_Userspace/02_Switching_Modes.md

 # Switching Modes

+In this chapter we are going to study how to get to userspace, and back.
+Although it is focused on `x86`, a lot of high level concepts apply to other platforms too.

 ## Getting to User Mode
 There are a few ways to do this, but the most straightforward way is to use the `iret` instruction.